gabriel128/gmalloc/designs/ARENA_BUCKETS.md

 ## Nice to have

-- Each thread will have its own set of arenas.
-This should reduce cache false sharing and lock contention
+- Each thread will have its own set of arenas to reduce cache false sharing and lock contention